Community and Living

 - Read the instructions in daylight

-- One person - clearly indentified - should be responsible for fireworks
+- One person - clearly identified - should be responsible for fireworks

 Things you will need on the night

 - Torch for checking instructions

 - Bucket of soft earth to stick fireworks in